elizabethvenner/CV/README.md

 I'm a full stack junior developer, soon to be graduating from Makers Academy, one of the world's best coding bootcamps.
 Enthusiastic, perseverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity of a professional actor and Classical musician.

 As a quick and self-directed learner, I don't balk when approached with unfamiliar technologies because I know I can develop the understanding to get me up to speed.
-Trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code, while my attention to detail means that I'm
+As an avid pair programmer trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code, while my attention to detail means that I'm good at spotting bugs.

 I'm looking for a junior developer role in a company that will appreciate the unique qualities I can bring, while giving me the opportunity to develop my skills and work within a friendly and committed team.